 A minimally invasive procedure has many benefits.
 There is less pain, blood loss, and risk of infection.
 You will also recover faster than you would from open heart surgery.

-Percutaneous valvuloplasty is only done in patients who are too sick for major heart surgery.
+Percutaneous valvuloplasty and catheter-based valve replacement are done only in patients who are too sick for major heart surgery.
 The results of percutaneous valvuloplasty are not long-lasting.

 Risks for any anesthesia are: